AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-requests-do-not-have-sufficient-access.md

 ---
-title: "Requests: You do not have sufficient access error when copying requests"
+title: 'Requests: You do not have sufficient access error when copying requests'
-description: "When a user attempts to copy a request via the request page, the request is not copied, and the user sees an error."
+description: When a user attempts to copy a request via the request page, the request is not copied, and the user sees an error.
 hidefromtoc: yes
 feature: Requests
+exl-id: e4cd4aff-a39d-4d45-81f9-f32da3fa471f
 ---
 # Requests: "You do not have sufficient access" error when copying requests

 >[!NOTE]